open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 **LoggerProvider** - all methods are safe to be called concurrently.

 **Logger** - all methods are safe to be called concurrently.

+## Artifact Naming

+The Logs Bridge API is not intended to be called by application developers directly, and SHOULD include documentation that discourages direct use.
+However, in the event OpenTelemetry were to add a user facing API, the Logs Bridge API would be a natural starting point.
+Therefore, Log Bridge API artifact, package, and class names MUST NOT include the terms "bridge", "appender", or any other qualifier that would prevent evolution into a user facing API.

 ## Usage